slevasse/weather_station_doc/docs/node/city-node-software.md

 	* Set the time intervall for the measurements
 	* etc...
 	* If the file/sd-card is absent trigger a config-file error and go to the error state.
+* Get the current time from a time server
 * Turn off the things we do not need.
 	* e.g. the arduino nano iot has an IMU onboard, we do not need it.